jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 `rcmd/alpha-alpha.net` is the GSS-API service name (or the Kerberos service principal) for the other SOCKS server residing at `alpha-alpha.net`.

-### Resolving Host Names From the Other SOCKS5 Server
+### Resolving Host Names From the Other SOCKS Server

-Before discussing host name resolution from the other SOCKS5 server, a brief explanation of the server's internals:
+Before discussing host name resolution from the other SOCKS server, a brief explanation of the server's internals:

 The server uses sockets to interact with the external world.